Commentary: Did the KL-Singapore high-speed rail uravel because of costs? Note other railways in Asia

 Just two days before Malaysia’s historic general election – a stunning loss for Najib Razak and the 60-year-old Barisan Nasional regime – Singapore's Land Transport Authority (LTA) had issued tenders for the design and construction of its HSR terminus.

-On Apr 5, two days before the dissolution of the Malaysina Parliament, MyHSR Corp awarded its northern alignment (from Kuala Lumpur to Johor) to Malaysian consortium Gamuda-Malaysian Resources Corporation consortium while its southern portion to another Malaysian consortium Syarikat Pembenaan Yeoh Tiong Lay-TH Properties, with package terms to be finalised.
+On Apr 5, two days before the dissolution of the Malaysia parliament, MyHSR Corp awarded its northern alignment (from Kuala Lumpur to Johor) to Malaysian consortium Gamuda-Malaysian Resources Corporation consortium while its southern portion to another Malaysian consortium Syarikat Pembenaan Yeoh Tiong Lay-TH Properties, with package terms to be finalised.

 The market was equally caught by surprise by this slew of announcements.
 Malaysia public-listed construction and related companies saw their share prices fall.